Melody12020831/Notebook/docs/Computer_Science/DB/Chapter3.md

     order by name
     ```

-We may specify desc for descending(降) order or asc forascending（升） order, for each attribute; ascending order is the default.
+We may specify desc for descending(降) order or asc for ascending（升） order, for each attribute; ascending order is the default.

 Example: `order by name desc`